AI-Generated GIT Commit Messages - Why and How: Cloud Options

 Download and install the package.

-Locate the Python packages installation directory in your system with the following command.
+Locate the Python packages installation directory in your system using the following command.

 Open the Start Menu and search for Environment Variables.